wjm41/molplotly/README.md

 ![Beautiful :)](https://raw.githubusercontent.com/wjm41/molplotly/main/images/pca.gif)
 ![Beautiful :)](https://raw.githubusercontent.com/wjm41/molplotly/main/images/multiple_smiles.gif)

-➡️ &nbsp;A readable walkthrough of how to use the package together with some useful examples can be found in [this blog post](https://www.wmccorkindale.com/post/introducing-molplotly) while a runnable notebook can be found in `examples/example.ipynb` :)
+A readable walkthrough of how to use the package together with some useful examples can be found in [this blog post](https://www.wmccorkindale.com/post/introducing-molplotly) while a runnable notebook can be found in `examples/simple_usage_and_formatting.ipynb` :)

-## ⬇️ Installation
+## Installation

 ```sh
 pip install molplotly
 conda install rdkit
 ```

-## 📜 &nbsp;Usage
+## Usage

 ```python
 import pandas as pd